Table of Contents:

 What Does It All Mean?

 Gastric bypass is considered a safe procedure.
 The average complication rate is 5.9% in the first 30 days after laparoscopic gastric bypass surgery (MBSQAIP).
 And the risk of death is similar to the risk of death with common surgical procedures such as gallbladder removal.

 There are many books about gastric bypass surgery.
 If you’re like me and enjoy reading before bed, the books below are excellent.

 This book is a must read for anyone considering gastric bypass surgery.
 The real work starts one or two years after surgery.
 This book examines your emotional mindset, prepares you for the unexpected, and puts you on the path to long-term success.

 This is a nice-to-have reference guide for anyone considering weight loss surgery.
 It’s not specific to gastric bypass but it is comprehensive.
 It’s well written and the perfect book to leave on your nightstand and reference when needed.

-While we have some recipes here, this book is a handy guide to keep in your kitchen.
+While the Baritastic app has a number of recipes, this book is a handy guide to keep in your kitchen.
 The recipes are both delicious and nutrient dense.
 This book has meal plans tailored to gastric bypass patients.
 The meals are low carb, high protein using real unprocessed ingredients.
 Think your limited to chicken and eggs after surgery?
 This book offers a ton of creative recipes.

 The Baritastic app is a must-have tool for anyone that has had or is considering weight loss surgery and it’s totally free.
 The app has some great recipes, a food/water timer, a journal, a newbie checklist to help you get to surgery and a social support aspect as well.
 It has a full nutrition tracker and needed resources for anyone that has had weight loss surgery.